Ratau-Lebohang/Projects/readme.md

 - 📊 Passionate about transforming raw data into strategic insights
 - 🛠️ Skilled in real-world analytics, reporting, and dashboard building
 - 🎯 Driven by curiosity, creativity, and continuous learning
 - 🎨 Outside of work, you'll find me choreographing dynamic dance moves, conquering hiking trails like a true adventurer, and getting lost in books that keep my mind sharp and inspired!
-Life is my playground, and creativity is my fuel!

 ---

 ## 🛠️ Tech Stack